mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Extending/Dashboard Widgets.rst

 Dashboard Widgets
 #################

-DashboardWidgets are shown on the Admin main page and need to implement the function "initializeWidget".
+DashboardWidgets are shown on the Expose main page and need to implement the function "initializeWidget".

 Example
 *******